 This post contains affiliate links.
 I may receive a commission from any purchases made using these links, at no extra cost to you.

 Welcome to my new blog series!
-The Remote Job of the Month series will feature a brand-new remote job that’s perfect for moms to start.
+The Remote Jobs for Moms series will feature remote jobs that are perfect for moms to start.
 Some will be employee-type jobs, while others will be more focused on self-employment, allowing you to build a business from home.

 Starting off the series is my personal favorite remote job: Freelance writing!